Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 I would like to look at the following:

-	- word adn sentence length by speaker role and gender *(if genders are distributed evenly across roles)*
+	- word and sentence length by speaker role and gender *(if genders are distributed evenly across roles)*
 	- number of turns by speaker role and gender *(if genders are distributed evenly across roles)*
 	- back channels
 		- "Yeah